MicroSaaSFactory

 Inspect blockers before moving a product toward revenue.

-Use final edge and sender-domain checks as explicit launch evidence.
+Use final customer and delivery checks as explicit launch evidence.

 Open this surface